Skip to main content

 warning

-Enabling a relay makes the agent's API endpoints reachable from the public internet.
+Enabling a public link makes the agent's API endpoints reachable from the public internet.
 Make sure the agent has appropriate access key protection before enabling.
 See Identity for details on access keys.

-Each agent can be tunneled independently.
-Enable or disable relays on a per-agent basis without affecting other agents.
+Each agent can be exposed independently.
+Enable or disable per-agent without affecting other agents.

-Tunnel configuration survives app restarts.
-When the server starts, previously enabled tunnels reconnect automatically.
+Your link configuration survives app restarts.
+When the server starts, previously enabled links reconnect automatically.

-If the network connection drops, the tunnel reconnects with exponential backoff.
-No manual intervention is needed after transient network interruptions.
+If your network connection drops, the tunnel reconnects with backoff.
+No manual intervention needed after transient interruptions.

-Give teammates a public URL to interact with your local agent without exposing your local network or setting up VPNs.
+Give a teammate a public URL to interact with your local agent without exposing your local network or setting up VPNs.

 Connect MCP clients running on other machines — or mobile apps — to your local Osaurus instance through the public URL.